- 11+ Maths and English (ISEB, public school entrance exams and pre-tests)

 Having been through the Keystone 11+ training programme I am extremely familiar with the 11+ exams for both Maths and English (including pre-tests).

-I have been tutoring professionally for three years and in that time I have tutored students in both Physics and Maths from KS3 up to A-level for multiple exam boards including IB and iGCSE.
+I have been tutoring professionally for five years and in that time I have tutored students in both Science and Maths from Primary level up to A-level for multiple exam boards including IB and iGCSE.
 I have also helped many of my students with their UCAS personal statements and their university choices more generally.

 I grew up in North Yorkshire and attended Ripon Grammar School, where I first discovered my interest in Maths, Science and Music.
 I studied Physics, Chemistry, Maths and Further Maths at A-level and after achieving all A's and A*'s I went on to study Physics at Imperial College London.
 After graduating from Imperial with a 2:1 BSc in Physics I decided to become a Physics and Maths tutor so that I could share my passion and my privileged education with the next generation.

 I believe that my responsibility as a tutor is not only to teach my students the necessary content, but also to arm them with all the necessary tools they will need to enjoy taking their learning far beyond our sessions.